Q: Who is The Chicago School of Professional Psychology?

 A: Founded in 1979, The Chicago School of Professional Psychology (TCSPP) is a nonprofit graduate psychology school committed to providing students with the highest level of professional psychology education to prepare them for lifelong careers in the fields of psychology and related behavioral sciences.

-TCSPP is a member of the National Council of Schools and Programs of Professional Psychology (NCSPP) and is accredited by the Western Association of Schools and Colleges (WASC), a regional accrediting body recognized by the U.S. Department of Education.
+TCSPP is a member of the National Council of Schools and Programs of Professional Psychology (NCSPP) and is regionally accredited by the Western Association of Schools & Colleges Senior College and University Commission (WSCUC).

 Q: Who is Xavier University of Louisiana?